| PHOTO : Jean-Laurent Ratel

 Our orchestra, featuring superior soloists under the baton of conductors Allan Lewis and Florian Ziemen, has been playing a major role in the success of Les Grands Ballets for more than 30 years.
 Comprising up to 70 musicians, including some of the finest in Montreal, the Orchestra will accompany almost every production in the 2013-2014 season, appearing in both Théâtre Maisonneuve and Salle Wilfrid-Pelletier of Place des Arts.

 The live dialogue between dance artists and musicians requires great technical precision, which results in highly stimulating performances for the audience.

 Allan Lewis took up his present position as Resident Conductor of Les Grands Ballets Canadiens de Montréal Orchestra in May 2007.

 Florian Ziemen - invited conductor

-In 2010 he made his debut at the Grands Ballets with Christian Spuck's Leonce and Lena.
-He also designed the musical score of Rodin/Claudel for choreographer Peter Quanz.
+In 2010, he made his debut at Les Grands Ballets with Christian Spuck’s Leonce and Lena and returned in 2013 for Mats Ek’s Sleeping Beauty.
+He also created the musical score for Peter Quanz’s Rodin/Claudel.